How to Prepare Your Garden for Winter in Two Days

 “Protect your garden from hungry animals by placing a cylinder of hardware cloth around (not touching) the trunk of young trees and shrubs,” Melinda says.
 “Sink it several inches into the soil to deter voles, and make sure it is at least 4-feet tall in order to keep rabbits away.”

-Day Two: Plant for Spring & Maintain Your Landscape
+Day Two: Plant for Spring and Maintain Tools

 Once your landscape is all cleaned up, get a jump-start on next year’s garden and plant what you can now.
 Fall is a great time to plant trees, shrubs, perennials and bulbs.
-(Still need convincing?
-Why You Should Plant Spring Bulbs Now!)
 Simply make sure you get them in the ground before the soil gets too cold so roots have time to become established.

 Also use this time to clean and sharpen garden tools, disinfect pots and make necessary repairs around the landscape.
 It will make your spring prep a breeze!
 With a yard that’s been perfectly prepped for the winter season, you can rest easy and cozy up for the cold months, dreaming about next year’s garden.

 Bonus!
-3 Extra Things You Can Do to Prep Your Garden for Winter
+3 More Ways to Prepare Your Garden for Winter

 • If you’re an avid veggie gardener or you think your soil will benefit from a dose of organic matter, sow a cover crop to protect and enrich the soil.